BIPES/BIPES/README.md

 In development mode, different languages are acessed by including the language code to the link, e.g. http://127.0.0.1:5001/ide-de loads the IDE in german.

+### Windows notes

+On Windows, please use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install#install-wsl-command).

+Install the usual stuff like `make` and `git` in WSL, then proceed with `make` in the repository root directory.

 ## Documentation